After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Menstruation during pregnancy

-With the onset of pregnancy, for most women, periods disappear, but sometimes they come at their usual time, because of which a woman may not understand that she is pregnant.
-If menstruation came only during the first 30 days of pregnancy, this is due to the fact that fertilization occurred at the very end of the menstrual cycle, when the endometrium had already partially exfoliated.
-Bloody discharges are scanty.
+Once pregnant, most women's periods disappear, but sometimes they come at their usual time, which may cause the woman to not realize that she is pregnant.
+If menstruation came only during the first 30 days of pregnancy, this is explained by the fact that fertilization occurred at the very end of the menstrual cycle, when the endometrium had already partially exfoliated.
+Bloody discharge is scanty.

 In rare cases, simultaneous maturation of eggs in both ovaries occurs.
 One of them is fertilized, and the second is brought out.
-In this case, there is a slight bleeding, which may look like a meager period that lasts for 1-2 days.
+In this case, slight bleeding occurs, which may look like scanty periods that last for 1-2 days.

-If during pregnancy during the first 3-4 months menstruation is scanty and short in duration, this may be the result of an incomplete cessation of hormone production in the ovaries, which is explained physiological features organism.
-But in any case, you should not calm down, since most often the appearance of spotting during pregnancy portends a miscarriage or speaks of endocrine disorders in the body.
+If during pregnancy during the first 3-4 months menstruation is scanty and short in duration, this may be the result of an incomplete cessation of hormone production in the ovaries, which is explained by physiological characteristics body.
+But in any case, you should not calm down, since most often the appearance of bloody discharge during pregnancy portends a miscarriage or indicates endocrine disorders in organism.

 Warning: If any bleeding occurs, a pregnant woman should immediately consult a doctor.
 You may need to be hospitalized for several days to maintain the pregnancy.

-The timing of the appearance of the first menstruation after childbirth depends on the nature of their course, general condition health.
-If a woman is breastfeeding, then during the entire period of lactation she does not have menstruation.
-If, for some reason, the child is transferred to artificial feeding immediately after birth, then the woman's period begins in about 12 weeks.
+The timing of the first menstruation after childbirth depends on the nature of its course, general condition health.
+If a woman is breastfeeding, she does not have periods during the entire period of lactation.
+If for some reason the child is transferred to artificial feeding immediately after birth, then the woman’s period begins after about 12 weeks.

 In the absence of complications, most often the menstrual cycle becomes more stable.
-If earlier menstruation was too plentiful and long, then after childbirth, the indicators are close to normal.
-Menstruation becomes painless, less intense.
+If earlier your periods were too heavy and long, then after childbirth the indicators are close to normal.
+Menstruation becomes painless and less intense.
 This is due to a change in the position of the uterus, improving the outflow of blood from it.
-How long menstruation lasts depends on the nature of the hormonal changes that have occurred.
-They usually last 3 to 5 days.
+How long your period lasts depends on the nature of the hormonal changes that have occurred.
+They usually last from 3 to 5 days.

-How many days does menstruation last with menopause
+How many days does menstruation last during menopause?

-Menopause (complete cessation of menstruation) occurs in women at about 48-50 years of age.
-Already after 40 years, the production of sex hormones in the ovaries begins to gradually decline, the supply of eggs is depleted.
+Menopause (complete cessation of menstruation) occurs in women at approximately 48-50 years of age.
+After 40 years, the production of sex hormones in the ovaries begins to gradually decline, and the supply of eggs is depleted.
 Ovulation does not occur in every cycle.
 All this is reflected in the nature of menstruation.
 They come irregularly, the duration changes with each cycle.
-After heavy bleeding that does not stop for 8 days, there may be a long pause (2 months or more), after which there are scanty spotting brown periods, which disappear after 2 days.
+After heavy bleeding that does not stop for 8 days, there may be a long pause (2 months or more), followed by scanty spotting brown periods that disappear after 2 days.
 Then they stop altogether.

-Addition: If spotting was absent for 1 year, and then reappeared, this is no longer menstruation.
-Bleeding of any duration and intensity during the postmenopausal period is a sign of hormonal failure, endocrine diseases or the occurrence of tumors of the uterus or ovaries.
-It is urgent to contact specialist doctors (gynecologist, endocrinologist, oncologist) to identify the pathology.
+Addition: If spotting was absent for 1 year and then reappeared, it is no longer menstruation.
+Bleeding of any duration and intensity during the postmenopausal period is a sign of hormonal imbalance, endocrine diseases or the development of tumors of the uterus or ovaries.
+It is necessary to urgently contact medical specialists (gynecologist, endocrinologist, oncologist) to identify the pathology.

 Menstruation while using oral contraceptives

-Birth control pills contain female sex hormones, estrogen and progesterone.
+Birth control pills contain female sex hormones, estrogens and progesterone.
 Their action is aimed at suppressing ovulation by changing their natural ratio in the body.
-Within 1-3 months after the start of taking the pills, the body adapts to the new hormonal background.
-In this case, the nature of menstruation may change compared to the usual.
-How many days do menstruation go in this case and what is their intensity depends on the chosen remedy.
-They can become plentiful and long, or, on the contrary, be scarce and short.
+Within 1-3 months after starting to take the pills, the body adapts to the new hormonal levels.
+In this case, the nature of menstruation may change compared to usual.
+How many days menstruation lasts in this case and what its intensity depends on the chosen remedy.
+They can become abundant and long-lasting, or, on the contrary, they can be scanty and short-lived.

-Video: Gynecologist on the consequences of using hormonal drugs
+Video: Gynecologist about the consequences of using hormonal drugs

-It is always interesting for new mothers when menstruation begins after childbirth.
-During the restoration of the cycle, it can change the length, menstruation often acquire a different character, intensity, duration, become more or less painful than before pregnancy.
-Often this is the norm, but in some cases, a consultation with a gynecologist is required.
+Young mothers are always interested in when their periods begin after childbirth.
+During the restoration of the cycle, it may change in length; periods often take on a different character, intensity, duration, and become more or less painful than before pregnancy.
+This is often the norm, but in some cases a consultation with a gynecologist is required.

 Bleeding in the postpartum period

-Postpartum bleeding, or lochia, is the cleansing of the wound surface, which is formed at the site of the separated fetal membranes and placenta.
+Postpartum bleeding, or lochia, is the cleansing of the wound surface that forms at the site of the separated membranes and placenta.
 They last throughout the recovery period inner surface uterus.

-At this time, the uterus is especially vulnerable to infection, so you should regularly change sanitary napkin and monitor the nature of the discharge.
-They are maximally expressed within 3 days after childbirth, and then gradually weaken.
+At this time, the uterus is especially vulnerable to infection, so you should change it regularly. sanitary napkin and monitor the nature of the discharge.
+They are maximally expressed within 3 days after birth, and then gradually weaken.

-Sometimes such discharge completely stops in just a day.
-This is due to the retention of blood in the uterine cavity (), which leads to an increased risk of infection.
+Sometimes such discharge completely stops within a day.
+This occurs due to blood retention in the uterine cavity (), which leads to an increased risk of infection.
 In this case, the help of a doctor is necessary.

-Normal cleansing of the uterus after the process natural childbirth lasts 30 to 45 days.
-After a surgical delivery, this time may increase, which is explained by the formation of a scar and longer healing.
+Normal cleansing of the uterus after the process natural birth lasts from 30 to 45 days.
+After surgical delivery, this time may increase due to scar formation and longer healing.

-How to distinguish between menstruation and bleeding after childbirth?
+How to distinguish menstruation from bleeding after childbirth?

-Lochia gradually change their character.
-By the end of the 1st week, they become lighter, after 2 weeks they acquire a mucous character.
+Lochia gradually changes its character.
+By the end of the 1st week they become lighter, after 2 weeks they acquire a slimy character.
 Within a month, an admixture of blood may appear in them, but its amount is insignificant.
 Usually a woman easily distinguishes this process from menstruation.
-There must be at least 2 weeks between the cessation of lochia and the onset of the first menstruation.
-If in doubt, it is better to consult a gynecologist or at least start using barrier contraception protecting the uterus from infections.
+At least 2 weeks should pass between the cessation of lochia and the beginning of the first menstruation.
+If in doubt, it is better to consult a gynecologist or at least start using barrier contraception, protecting the uterus from infections.

 Start of menstruation

 There are no periods during pregnancy.
 It's natural defense mechanism preservation of the fetus, which is regulated by hormones.
-After childbirth, the restoration of the normal hormonal status of a woman begins.
+After childbirth, the restoration of the woman’s normal hormonal status begins.
 It lasts for a month if breastfeeding is not started.

-This period is determined primarily by the type of feeding of the child: natural or artificial.
-Working out breast milk occurs under the action of the pituitary hormone prolactin.
-It is he who inhibits the growth of the egg in the ovary during lactation.
-The level of estrogen does not increase, therefore, when breastfeeding, menstruation begins, on average, 2 months after childbirth, more often when feeding “by the hour”.
+This period is determined primarily by the type of feeding the child: natural or artificial.
+Output breast milk occurs under the influence of the pituitary hormone prolactin.
+It is he who suppresses the growth of the egg in the ovary during lactation.
+The level of estrogen does not increase, therefore, when breastfeeding, menstruation begins, on average, 2 months after birth, more often when feeding “by the hour.”

-For many young mothers, this interval is extended to six months or more, especially when feeding “on demand”.
-In very rare cases, while maintaining breastfeeding, even intermittent, women note that they do not have periods for a year, and sometimes even longer.
-In such cases, you need to regularly use contraception, and if necessary, do a pregnancy test.
-You also need to consult a doctor to rule out hyperprolactinemia.
+For many young mothers, this period extends to six months or more, especially when feeding “on demand.”
+In very rare cases, while breastfeeding continues, even periodically, women note that they have not had periods for a year, and sometimes longer.
+In such cases, you need to regularly use contraception, and if necessary, take a pregnancy test.
+You should also consult your doctor to rule out hyperprolactinemia.

-At artificial feeding from birth, the duration of the cycle is restored in a month - one and a half.
-At this time, and occurs, so that a new pregnancy is possible.
+At artificial feeding From birth, the duration of the cycle is restored in a month to a month and a half.
+At this time, and occurs, so a new pregnancy is possible.

-When a baby is fed only breast milk, a woman may not have her period all this time.
-In this case, the first menstruation after childbirth will begin within the first six months after the end of lactation “on demand” or the introduction of complementary foods.
-However, this is not necessary, and even during the period of breastfeeding, menstruation can be restored.
+When a baby is fed only breast milk, the woman may not have menstruation all this time.
+In this case, the first menstruation after childbirth will begin during the first six months after the end of lactation “on demand” or the introduction of complementary foods.
+However, this is not necessary, and even during breastfeeding, menstruation may resume.

-Mixed feeding (bottle and naturally) the recovery of menstruation develops faster, within 4 months after childbirth.
+With mixed feeding (from a bottle and naturally) restoration of menstruation develops faster, within 4 months after childbirth.

 How long do periods last in the postpartum period?

 Often the first menstruation is very heavy.
-Can be heavy discharge, menses with blood clots.
-If you have to change the pad every hour, you should seek help from a doctor: this may be a symptom of bleeding that has begun.
+Can be heavy discharge, menstruation with blood clots.
+If you have to change the pad every hour, you should seek help from a doctor: this may be a symptom of bleeding.
 Subsequent periods usually become normal.

-In other cases, in the first months, women have irregular spotting.
+In other cases, women experience irregular spotting in the first months.
 This is typical for breastfeeding, when prolactin synthesis gradually decreases.

-Additional factors affecting the rate of recovery of a normal cycle:
+Additional factors affecting the speed of restoration of the normal cycle:

 • difficulties in caring for a child, lack of sleep, lack of help from relatives;